vne/dovehash/README.md

 	var encoded = Dovehash.encode('SSHA', yourPlainPassword, salt);

 If salt is not supplied, it is generated automatically.
+Dovehash.encode returns Dovehash instance that can be stringified to Dovecot-style hash via .toString or .inspect call.

 Finally, you can create a Dovehash instance for hashed password: